Germany

 Loading...

 The dynamics of the incident are not yet clear, but according to the local radio station Radio Leipzig reported by Reuters online, a damaged Volkswagen SUV with a woman clinging to the windscreen of the car. was seen speeding through a pedestrian area of the city.
-It was apparently a grey Volkswagen Taigo.
+It was a grey Volkswagen Taigo.
 According to the Leipziger Volkszeitung newspaper, the car was stopped by a retractable bollard.

 Shops in the pedestrian zone have been closed and the area is cordoned off.
 An eyewitness who works in one of the shops in the affected street told Focus online: 'I am still completely in shock.
 From inside the shop, I saw a car speeding away.
 Some people were run over.
 That's all I saw; then the car disappeared from my sight.
-It was going at high speed; it was a large vehicle'. you.
+It was going at high speed; it was a large vehicle'.

 Lipsia, several injured